 This series consists of talks in the area of Condensed Matter.

-Holographic duality is a duality between quantum many-body systems (boundary) and gravity systems with one additional spatial dimension (bulk).
-In this talk, I will describe a new approach to holographic duality for lattice systems, called the exact holographic mapping.
-The key idea of this approach can be summarized by two points: 1) The bulk theory is nothing but the boundary theory viewed in a different basis.
+Holographic duality is a duality between gravitational systems and non-gravitational systems.
+In this talk, I will propose a different approach for understanding holographic duality named as the exact holographic mapping.
+The key idea of this approach can be summarized by two points: 1) The bulk theory and boundary theory are related by a unitary mapping in the Hilbert space.
 2) Space-time geometry is determined by the structure of correlations and quantum entanglement in a quantum state.